 Take a look around your workplace and see what processes or activities could potentially harm your organization.
 Include all aspects of work, including remote workers and non-routine activities such as repair and maintenance.
 You should also look at accident/incident reports to determine what hazards have impacted your company in the past.

-As you look around your organization, think about how your employees could be harmed by business activities or external factors.
+As you look around your organization, think about how business activities or external factors could harm your employees.
 For every hazard that you identify in step one, think about who will be harmed should the hazard take place.

 Now that you have gathered a list of potential hazards, you need to consider how likely it is that the hazard will occur and how severe the consequences will be if that hazard occurs.
 This evaluation will help you determine where you should reduce the level of risk and which hazards you should prioritize first.